StellarNotions/train-a-dog-with-javascript/module-1/README.md

 Notice how the first and last lines are our curcly braces `{}`.
 See how they open up and encapsulate all of the _properties_ we use to describe our _chair_ earlier?
 This is how you define an _Object_ in JavaScript.

+### Key Value Pairs

-Now after the first curly brace `{` we see the line of code: `numberOfLegs: 4`. _Properties_ of _Objects_ are descrbied using **key value pairs** - This means that there is a _key_ (`numberOfLegs`) which is paired with a _value_ (`4`).
+Now after the first curly brace `{` we see the line of code: `numberOfLegs: 4`.

+_Properties_ of _Objects_ are described using **key value pairs** - This means that there is a _key_ (`numberOfLegs`) which is paired with a _value_ (`4`).

+Typically, the _key_ is the word (sometimes words) we use to name a _property_ on our _Object_, and the corresponding _value_ is what actually describes our _Object_.

+So in `numberOfLegs: 4` we are using the _key_ `numberOfLegs` to name the _value_ `4` which describes how many legs our _chair_ has.

+### camelCasing

-Typically, the _key_ is the word (sometimes words) we use to describe a _property_ of our _Object_.
-In JavaScript, it is convention (which means it is the agreed upon thing to do) to use what is called **camelCase** when naming _properties_ that describe _Objects_ using multiple words.
+In JavaScript, it is convention (which means it is the agreed upon thing to do) to use what is called **camelCasing** when naming _properties_ that describe _Objects_ using multiple words.

 So if we were to just use the word `legs` to describe the _number of legs_ our _chair_ has, we wouldn't need to use _camelCasing_ at all.

-However, to make it easier for people to understand what our _property_ is describing on our _Object_ we use the words: `numberOfLegs`.
+However, to make it easier for people to understand what our _property_ is describing on our _Object_ we use multiple words: `numberOfLegs`.

 Notice how the first letter of each word after the first word, is capitalized - this is _camelCasing_.

-There are number of different casings, such as PascalCasing (which the first letter of each word is capatalized), but we don't need to know about them just yet.
+There are a number of different casings, such as **PascalCasing** (which the first letter of each word is capatalized), but we don't need to know about those casings just yet.

 For now, just understand that the first letter in each word after the first word, is capitalized when using _camelCasing_.

+### Quick Summary

-So far we know that:
+So far we learned that:

 - `{}` represents our _Object_
 - `numberOfLegs: 4` is a _property_ on our _Object_
 - `numberOfLegs: 4` is also a **key value pair**, where `numberOfLegs` is our _key_,`4` is our _value_, and together they are a _pair_
-- lastly, we learned that `numberOfLegs` uses the JavaScript naming convetion, called _camelCase_, to make the name of our _property_ easier to read
+- lastly, we learned that `numberOfLegs` uses the JavaScript naming convetion, called _camelCase_, to make the name of our _property_ more meaningful and easier to read